AbrialStha/jwt-with-angular-and-express/README.md

 # jwt-with-angular-and-express
-To install run the np install on both the folder as both are constructed individually
+To install run the npm install on both the folder as both are constructed individually

 ##front
 The front contains the angular part